shybird/kitchentimer/README.md

                             times.
 Occurrences of {l} will be replaced by the alarm label, {t} by alarm time in (HH:)MM:SS format.
       -p, --plain           Use simpler block chars to draw the clock.
-      -f, --fancy           Make use of less common unicode characters.
       -q, --quit            Quit program after last alarm.

     SIGNALS: <SIGUSR1> Reset clock.